This is a major update to my research series on this 1930s jewelry manufacturer, containing a number of newly discovered examples and design elements.

-This 16” long necklace is completely enameled in their rich medium blue, with white accents.
-The middle of the central station includes the same rectangular octagon design that was seen in the green mesh necklace/bracelet set in my previous blog post.
-In this necklace the designer has prong-set this shape into a feminine looking backpiece and then attached those to the solid blue enameled station.
-This maker used two different styles of flat mesh chain; this one reminds me a bit of a watchband and so I’ve dubbed it the ‘watchband style’ flat chain versus another of theirs (seen later in this post) which is a plainer mesh.
+This 16” long necklace is completely painted in their rich medium blue, with white accents.
+The middle of the central station includes the same rectangular octagon design that was seen in the green mesh necklace/bracelet set in my previous post.

 This is a four-shades-of-green version of the brown(s) necklace that was seen in Part Four.
 It is 16” long.
 The clasp for this type of endcap (and for the circle ones) was a “link lookalike” hook, as is shown in the second photo.